syncfusion-content/maui-docs/MAUI/Scheduler/day-week-views.md

 ## Flexible working days and working hours

-By default, the `.NET MAUI Scheduler`, the weekdays from Monday through Friday are considered working days.
+By default, the `.NET MAUI Scheduler`, weekdays from Monday through Friday are considered working days.
 The days which are defined in this non-working days collection are considered as `non-working days.` Therefore, when the weekend days are set to hide from Scheduler.

 The `NonWorkingDays` property of `DaysViewSettings` can also be used to show only the nonworking days of the week.